w3c/wai-intro-wcag/faq.md

   <p>The supporting resources &mdash; Techniques for WCAG 2 and Understanding WCAG 2  &mdash; are updated periodically to reflect updates in technologies and best practices.</p>
   <p><em>See also important information in the next answer about WCAG 2.1:</em></p>
   <h2 id="v21">What about WCAG 2.1?</h2>

-  <p>WCAG 2.1 is currently in development and is scheduled to be published as a standard in June 2018.
-The primary focus for WCAG 2.1 is accessibility requirements for mobile accessibility, people with low vision, and people with cognitive and learning disabilities.</p>
+WCAG 2.1 is currently in development and is scheduled to be published as a standard in June 2018.
+The primary focus for WCAG 2.1 is accessibility requirements for mobile accessibility, people with low vision, and people with cognitive and learning disabilities.

+All requirements ("success criteria") from 2.0 are included in 2.1.
+The 2.0 success criteria are exactly the same (verbatim, word-for-word) in 2.1.

+There are additional success criteria in 2.1 that are not in 2.0.
+They will be introduced in "What's New in WCAG 2.1".

-  <p><strong>Content that conforms to WCAG 2.1 also conforms to WCAG 2.0</strong>.
-(This is often called &quot;backwards compatible&quot;.)
-Therefore, a website that meets WCAG 2.1 should meet the requirements of policies that reference WCAG 2.0.</p>
+**Content that conforms to WCAG 2.1 also conforms to WCAG 2.0** (This is often called “backwards compatible”.)
+A website that meets WCAG 2.1 should meet the requirements of policies that reference WCAG 2.0.

+To put it another way: If you want to meet both WCAG 2.0 and WCAG 2.1, you can use the 2.1 resources and you don't need to bother looking at 2.0.

-  <p>WCAG 2.1 will not deprecate or supersede WCAG 2.0.
-Both will be existing standards.<br/>W3C encourages you to use the most recent version of WCAG when developing or updating accessibility policies.</p>
+WCAG 2.1 will not deprecate or supersede WCAG 2.0.
+Both will be existing standards.
+W3C encourages you to use the most recent version of WCAG when developing or updating content or accessibility policies.

   <h2 id="next">What's next after WCAG 2.1?</h2>
   <p>The Accessibility Guidelines Working Group is also exploring future accessibility guidelines through the <a href="https://www.w3.org/WAI/GL/task-forces/silver/">Silver Task Force</a>.
 Additional information is available in a <a href="https://docs.google.com/presentation/d/1YjaxD3qNAUV0dcx485AyEpq5RY_WpXgFk27TozDbPM8/edit#slide=id.p">Silver presentation</a>.
 This project will take several years.</p>
   <p>In the interim, the Working Group might decide to develop WCAG 2.2 to provide additional updates to address current accessibility requirements.</p>